Proposal Preparation

 • ChemAxon Tools and Applications—cheminformatics software applications and tools; wide variety of cheminformatics functionality.

-• Spotfirehighly interactive visualization and data analysis environment, various statistical algorithms with chemical structure visualization, HTS, and SAR analysis.
+• Spotfirehighly interactive visualization and data analysis environment, various statistical algorithms with chemical structure visualization, HTS and SAR analysis.

-• Schrodinger Glide, Prime, Macro model, and various other tools implemented on Linux Cluster—powerful state-of-the-art docking, protein modeling, and structure prediction tools and visualization.
+• Schrodinger Glide, Prime, Macromodel, and various other tools implemented on Linux Cluster—powerful state of the art docking, protein modeling and structure prediction tools and visualization.

-• Desmond implemented on Linux Cluster—powerful state-of-the-art explicit solvent molecular dynamics.
+• Desmond implemented on Linux Cluster—powerful state of the art explicit solvent molecular dynamics.

 • TIP workgrouppowerful environment for global analysis of protein structures, binding sites, binding interactions; implemented automated homology modeling, binding site prediction, structure and site comparison for amplification of known protein structure space.